dentonescu/cv-samples/libdmotservices/README.md

 - Cross-language integration and build orchestration.
 - A disciplined, maintainable approach to multi-language software design.
 - Documentation and automation skills relevant to API development roles.
+- Ability to share utility code across portfolio projects (WiFiEqu, pkixwebadm, slideshow-server).

 ## Status

 Active work-in-progress.
-APIs may evolve as other portfolio samples (like [WiFiEqu](../wifiequ/README.md)) grow.
+APIs may evolve as other portfolio samples (like [WiFiEqu](../wifiequ/README.md) and [pkixwebadm](../pkixwebadm/README.md)) grow.

 ## Screenshot